ServerlessLife/serverless-spy/doc/writing_tests.md

 ```
 This way, you can run tests in parallel and handle cases when a similar event occurs multiple times as part of the same test.

+**💡Recommendation: Try not to use condition for validating the event.
+Just find the event with help of conditions and than validate it with Jest.
+Test are easier to debug this way, because the error shows which part of the data does not match.
+But if you like using just conditions so tests are easily to read, go ahead.**

 ## Extracting the event data with `getData()`
 ```typescript
 const event = (await serverlessSpyListener.waitForXXX<TestData>()).getData();